Louis I, Duke of Bavaria: Crusade

-On 23 July 1215, Ludwig was at Aachen, to oversee the re-crowning of Frederick II as King of the Romans.
-While there, both Ludwig and Frederick took crusader vows.
+On 23 July 1215, Louis was at Aachen, to oversee the re-crowning of Frederick II as King of the Romans.
+While there, both Louis and Frederick took crusader vows.

 He founded the city of Straubing in 1218.

-The Emperor had given Ludwig 2000 marks of silver for his Crusade.
+The Emperor had given Louis 2000 marks of silver for his crusade.

-In May 1221, Ludwig sailed on with his Bavarian army with Ulrich II, Bishop of Passau, Herman V, Margrave of Baden-Baden, John of Brienne and many other nobles.
+In May 1221, Louis sailed on with his Bavarian army with Ulrich II, Bishop of Passau, Herman V, Margrave of Baden-Baden, John of Brienne and many other nobles.
 As soon as their fleet had arrived at Damietta, a council was held with Pelagio Galvani, the papal legate, in the city.
-Ludwig had urged (despite having orders not to begin offensive operations until the Emperor arrived) they assemble their armies and strike at the sultan's camp, before the river should take up its usual increase.
+Louis had urged (despite having orders not to begin offensive operations until the Emperor arrived) they assemble their armies and strike at the sultan's camp, before the river should take up its usual increase.
 A plan was formed and tents were set up just up the river on 29 June.
 On 6 July, the Legate had ordered a three-day fast and carrying the banner of Christ barefoot, planted it where the river rises.
 That next day, King John had come with a numerous army to bring further assistance to their cause.
 Then on 17 July they gathered at the village of Fariskur, where they were met by the enemy.
 In the battle of Fariskur, they repelled the enemy so well, no losses came to the crusader side.
-The legate had been generous in wages to the knights and their attendants, armed ships sparing neither body nor wealth to finish the task, along with the help of Duke Ludwig, King John, the bishops, archbishops and the grand masters of the orders.
+The legate had been generous in wages to the knights and their attendants, armed ships sparing neither body nor wealth to finish the task, along with the help of Duke Louis, King John, the bishops, archbishops and the grand masters of the orders.

 On 19 July the Saracens had sent a large cavalry force against the Crusaders.
 The Muslims had surrounded the Christians and shot arrows at them, avoiding close combat.
 The Crusaders responded in kind and the Muslims withdrew.
 But the next day, on 20 July, the enemy had attacked fiercer than ever, only to injure and kill very few Crusaders in number.
 By 21 July, the Muslims retreated yet again.
 But in doing so, they burned many of their villages in the process, to prevent the Crusaders from gaining those footholds and their resources.
 This failed, as the Crusaders still managed to find food in many of the deserted villages.
 This granted the Crusaders a peaceful pass through Saramsah, which the Sultan had destroyed.

 After the disaster of the battle of Mansurah in 26 - 28 August 1221, he was given as a hostage in Egypt to Al-Kamil, but was later released after Emperor Frederick's ambassadors negotiated for an eight year truce, the return of Damietta and the release of all prisoners.